 The overall GCSE mark is made up of four exams (Listening, Reading, Speaking, and Writing).
 Translation exercises are part of the Reading and Writing paper.
 Each of the exams is worth 25%.
 Similar to the IB in the sixth form, this allows for steady progress with a lot of practice to prepare for a long-term goal (rather than short-term memorizing for tests).
-We expect all our students to achieve at least a grade 5 or 6 (equivalent to a B or B+), with a significant number of pupils achieving higher than this (i.e. grade 7, 8, or even 9).
-In June 2018, 33 students (out of 53) achieved grade 7 or better, with 10 students gaining a grade 9!
-In 2019, 21 students (out of 50) achieved grade 7 or better, with 8 students gaining a grade 8 or 9.
+We expect all our students to achieve at least a grade 5 or 6 with a significant number of pupils achieving higher than this (i.e. grade 7, 8, or even 9).